The Villages Catastrophic Injury Lawyer

 What Constitutes a Catastrophic Injury in The Villages

-A catastrophic injury is a severe condition but not necessarily permanent condition, although the injury will often result in permanent consequences.
+A catastrophic injury is a severe condition but not necessarily a permanent condition, although the injury will often result in permanent consequences.
 This could mean scar tissue, loss of a limb, loss of vision, or hearing loss.

 A spinal cord injury involves damage to the spinal cord that cuts off communication between the brain and body.
 While all spinal cord injuries do not result in paralysis, all complete spinal cord injuries could affect a person’s motor skills and ability to move below the site of the injury.